IRA Qualified Charitable Distribution

 - The Church of Jesus Christ of Latter-day Saints (87‐0234341) for donations to the Church or its charitable priorities such as:

 - General Missionary Fund

 - Family History/FamilySearch Fund

 - Church History Department

 2. Instruct his or her IRA administrator to send the funds by check made payable to one of the above-named entities directly to:

 Provo, UT 84604

-3. Notify LDS Philanthropies that the distribution is coming.
-Contact LDS Philanthropies by mail at the above address or via email or fax (below) and include the donor’s name, mailing address, name of IRA administrator, exact amount contributed, and allocation of the donation among charitable priorities.
+3. Notify Philanthropies that the distribution is coming.
+Contact Philanthropies by mail at the above address or via email or fax (below) and include the donor’s name, mailing address, name of IRA administrator, exact amount to be distributed, and allocation of the donation among charitable priorities.
 This will help ensure that the donation is credited properly.

-LDS Philanthropies will mail to the donor an acknowledgment letter after the donation is received.
+Philanthropies or Treasury Services will mail to the donor an acknowledgment letter after the donation is received.

 The foregoing information is intended as general information only and is not intended as legal, tax, or other professional advice.
 Donors and others should consult their own tax professional(s) for specific legal or tax advice on this matter.